PyPSA/PyPSA/doc/user-guide/components.rst

 Global Constraints
 ==================

-Global constraints are added to OPF problems and apply to many components at once.
-Currently only constraints related to primary energy (i.e. before conversion with losses by generators) are supported, the canonical example being CO2 emissions for an optimisation period.
-Other primary-energy-related gas emissions also fall into this framework.
+Global constraints are added to the optimization problems created by ``n.optimize()`` and apply to many components at once.

-Other types of global constraints will be added in future, e.g. "final energy" (for limits on the share of renewable or nuclear electricity after conversion), "generation capacity" (for limits on total capacity expansion of given carriers) and "transmission capacity" (for limits on the total expansion of lines and links).

 .. csv-table::
    :class: full-width